algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

     /**
      * Removes the (key, value) pair with the smallest key from the
-     * BinarySearchTree.
+     * BinarySearchTreeMap.
      *
-     * @throws NoSuchElementException if the BinarySearchTree is empty */ public void deleteMin() {
+     * @throws NoSuchElementException if the BinarySearchTreeMap is empty */ public void deleteMin() {
         if (isEmpty())
             throw new NoSuchElementException("deleteMin on empty " +
-                    "BinarySearchTree");
+                    "BinarySearchTreeMap");
         root = deleteMin(root);
     }